liamca/sharepoint-indexing-azure-cognitive-search/README.md

 At this point, you should have a SharePoint Online site that has one or more documents that will need to be indexed.
 It is highly recommended that you review this [entire document](https://learn.microsoft.com/azure/active-directory/develop/console-app-quickstart?pivots=devlang-python) so you can get a good idea on how authentication works.

-### Register Application
+## Register Application
 As outlined in this document, to register your application and add the app's registration information to your solution manually, follow these steps:

-- Sign in to the [Azure portal](https://portal.azure.com/).
+- Sign in to the [Azure portal](https://portal.azure.com/) as the Admin you copied from above/
 - If you have access to multiple tenants, use the Directories + subscriptions filter  in the top menu to switch to the tenant in which you want to register the application.
 - Search for and select Azure Active Directory.
 - Under Manage, select App registrations > New registration.
-- Enter a Name for your application, for example <code>Daemon-console</code>.
+- Enter a Name for your application, for example <code>sharepoint-cog-search-indexing</code>.
 Users of your app might see this name, and you can change it later.
 - Select Register.
 - Under Manage, select Certificates & secrets.
 - Under Client secrets, select New client secret, enter a name, and then select Add.
-Record the secret value in a safe location for use in a later step.
+Record the value which will be the "Client Secret" in a safe location for use in a later step.
+NOTE: Do no copy the "Secredt ID" as this is not needed.
 - Under Manage, select API Permissions > Add a permission.
 Select Microsoft Graph.
 - Select Application permissions.
 - Under User node, select User.Read.All, then select Add permissions.
+- If you notice that "Grant Admin Consent" is required, enable this now.
+- Click "Overview" and copy the "Application (client) ID" as well as the "Directory (tenant) ID"

+## Edit Config

+Open the config.json and update the following:

+* Update "authority" with the "Tenant Id" from the previous section.
+For example:  https://login.microsoftonline.com/0cd1a308-e7c6-48f6-a77e-31770e80bccd
+* Update the client_id with the Application (client) ID from the previous section
+* Update the secret with the Secret Value from the preview section

+Save the config.json file